On this page:

 Clarissa Collier — Fat Pad Atrophy

-In 2009, Clarissa Collier, a clinical research associate from Fishers, Indiana, started noticing problems with her feet.
+Clarissa Collier, a clinical research associate from Fishers, Indiana, started noticing problems with her feet.
 Clarissa had danced since she was 13 years old and later became an avid triathlon competitor.
 But dancing and running hurt; even walking caused her pain.
 After visiting a doctor, she was diagnosed with plantar fasciitis.

 Richard Lubarsky — Fat Pad Atrophy